-Please remember that student attendance is crucial to learning.
-We ask that appointments be scheduled outside of school hours as much as reasonably possible.
-Also note that picking up a child early on a regular basis results in missed opportunities for learning.
-Unless the principal has granted approval because of extenuating circumstances, a student will not regularly be released before the end of the school day.
+Remember that student attendance is crucial.
+Appointments should be scheduled outside of school hours if possible.
+Absent extenuating circumstances, students will not regularly be released before the end of the school day.

 State rules require that parental consent be obtained before any student is allowed to leave campus for any part of the school day.
-The Department has put the following procedures in place in order to document parental consent: